-What if a photograph were about more than the moment in time it depicts?
-What if the photographer wasn’t showing you what he saw, but was merely suggesting possibilities for what you could see, if only you looked closely enough?
+What if a photograph was about more than the moment in time it depicts?
+What if the photographer wasn’t showing you what they saw, but was merely suggesting possibilities for what you could see if only you looked closely enough?
 That’s what Italian photographer Manuel Cosentino had in mind when he created his series, “Behind a Little House.”
 The very patient Cosentino spent two years photographing an unremarkable house perched atop a hill—from the same vantage point—in all different kinds of light and weather:

 But Cosentino wasn’t content to just photograph and display these.
 The tiny house means something to him, and the eight photographs he picked to display out of the hundreds—if not thousands—he must have taken were carefully chosen and arranged in such a way as to communicate a bit of the story he sees in the scene.